 This class covers all of the material commonly found in undergraduate biochemistry courses, with a special emphasis on using concepts from organic and physical chemistry to help students better understand biological chemistry.
 Topics will include amino acids and proteins, enzyme structure, mechanism, and kinetics, primary metabolism, nucleic acid structure, and metabolism.

 Class Meetings

-Class meeting time and location is listed below.
-Attendance to your registered section and participation in class is required.
+Class meets every MTRF from 12:30 - 1:45 pm in LEI 207.
+Attendance and ACTIVE participation in class is required.
 Occasional absences are permitted (see grading policy).